LANAP® Laser Dentistry

 LANAP® protocol uses the specific wavelength PerioLase® MVP-7™ dental laser to eliminate negative bacteria deep within your gum pockets.
 It does this while leaving your healthy gum tissue intact.
 The lasers break down the disease and help your gums to regenerate while repairing them to full strength.

 Generally, this method of treatment is less invasive than traditional surgery due to there being no cutting or need for suturing.
 Therefore, our patients experience less discomfort during and after treatment.

 Watch our “No Cut, No Sew, No Fear” video to learn more.

 LANAP® lasers can be used during periodontial therapy and surgical procedures.

-Dr. Laro and Dr. Poston use their advanced LANAP® laser training so you can achieve a healthier smile.
+Dr. Laro, Dr. Poston, and Dr. Wade use their advanced LANAP® laser training so you can achieve a healthier smile.

 LANAP® uses laser light energy to break down gum disease and relieve common symptoms such as inflammation, sensitivity, and bleeding.

 Our goal is always to preserve your natural teeth and the structure around them.
 LANAP® can help us achieve this thanks to its non-invasive approach.

 Laser dentistry is less invasive than traditional surgery and promotes a faster healing time.
 No cutting, no sewing, faster recovery.